 In Block 9, the Company continues to assess the results of its 2014 drilling program.
+The Government of Kenya has granted an eighteen month extension to the second additional exploration period, which will now expire in June 2017.

 Tertiary Rift - Ethiopia